yd-yin/SAI3D/README.md

       We provide processed gt masks for ScanNet200 semantic instance segmentation [here](https://drive.google.com/file/d/1FYjzh6U8Em9BrKSw8f1OppgmeKtk1Ude/view?usp=sharing).

-      Now you can compute the per-mask scene features and run the evaluation of OpenMask3D on the whole ScanNet200 dataset.Set the required parameter in this [script](scripts/run_openmask3d_scannet200.sh) and run the following command:
+      Now you can compute the per-mask scene features and run the evaluation of OpenMask3D on validation split of ScanNet200 dataset.
+Change the [intrinsic_resolution parameter in OpenMask3D configuration](https://github.com/OpenMask3D/openmask3d/blob/main/openmask3d/configs/openmask3d_scannet200_eval.yaml#L9) with the resolution of your `intrinsic_color.txt`.
+Then set the required parameter in this [script](scripts/run_openmask3d_scannet200.sh) and run the following command:

       ```bash
       bash scripts/run_openmask3d_scannet200.sh